Finite-Sample Analysis of Nonlinear Stochastic Approximation with Applications in Reinforcement Learning

-In summary, we have stated and proved a finite-sample convergence bound for stochastic approximation algorithm (\ref{sa:algorithm}).
-Moreover, we analyzed the convergence rates for using both constant and diminishing step sizes.
-In the following section, we will use these results to establish the convergence rates of the $Q$-learning with linear function approximation algorithm for solving the Reinforcement Learning problem.
+In this section, we have presented the finite-sample convergence bounds for SA algorithm (\ref{sa:algorithm}), and analyzed the convergence rates when using both constant and diminishing stepsizes.
+In the following section, to demonstrate the power of our SA results, we will use them to establish finite-sample guarantees for the $Q$-learning with linear function approximation algorithm that is frequently used to solve RL problems.